shauninman/MinUI/workspace/zero28/README.md

 7. Test both portrait and landscape display orientations
 8. Confirm battery and WiFi status indicators work

-## Deprecation Notes

-This platform is marked as **deprecated** in the main MinUI distribution.
-Consider:
-- Limited or no support for new MinUI features
-- May be removed in future releases
-- Users should migrate to actively supported platforms
-- Bug fixes may not be prioritized

-The deprecation is likely due to:
-- Discontinued hardware availability
-- Low user base compared to other platforms
-- MagicX releasing newer devices with better support
-- Complexity of inverted volume scale and button swap issues

 ## Related Documentation

 - Main project docs: `../../README.md`